How to Get Amazon Reviews in 2022, the Right Way

 2. Third-Party Feedback Software

-Third-party autoresponders like Feedback Five and Feedback Genius can be used to send feedback requests to buyers who have opted out of receiving seller communications.
-Remember Amazon’s guidelines and try not to overdo it — sending too many feedback requests may annoy your customers and make them leave you negative feedback.
+Third-party autoresponders like Feedback Whiz, Feedback Five and Feedback Genius can be used to send feedback requests to buyers who have opted out of receiving seller communications.
+Check out our review of the best Amazon feedback software tools on the market to see which is best for your situation.
+Just remember Amazon’s guidelines and try not to overdo it — sending too many feedback requests may annoy your customers and make them leave you negative feedback.
 It’ll also make you look desperate, which is not something you want associated with your brand.

 3. Deal Marketplaces with Autoresponders

 There are online marketplaces for Amazon deals that you can use to promote your products and get authentic, quality, verified reviews.
-For example, Jump Send has a marketplace with over 100,000 shoppers interested in Amazon deals.
+For example, Jungle Scout’s “Launch” feature (previously known as Jump Send) has a marketplace with over 100,000 shoppers interested in Amazon deals.